 Getting a boat loan with low credit scores

-Some lenders may consider lending to you even if your credit isn’t great.
+Some lenders may consider lending to you even if your credit isn’t great — you can check our guide to credit score ranges to get an idea where you stand.
 But they might require a down payment and a low debt-to-income ratio.
 You’ll also likely be charged a much higher interest rate — and interest charges can add up.

 Let’s say you have low credit scores and want to borrow $40,000 over a 72-month loan term.
 A credit union quotes an APR of 18% on a secured boat loan.
 You’d pay around $912 per month on the loan and almost $25,690 in total interest.